-I have struggled in knowing how much to share about a deeply personal matter.
+In the past, I have struggled in knowing how much to share about a deeply personal matter.
 I’ve talked about it from the pulpit when I thought it was appropriate, but have never wanted to linger on it for too long lest it appears I’m pining for attention or pity.
 Someone always has it worse; I would tell myself, and that’s true enough.
 But I’ve decided that trying to keep my struggle to myself is actually more selfish that talking about it.
 I cannot help anyone if I remain silent.
 I cannot receive mutual encouragement from others if I’m closed off.

-In some ways when a struggle is new you don’t know what to say anyway.
 When you are first diagnosed and suffering from a chronic disease confusion rules the day.
 How are you supposed to feel when you experience pain, fatigue, and physical limitations on a daily basis?
 Before all of this started for me, I had never had an injury that didn’t get better quickly.
 So, how honest should you be when you are asked, “How are you feeling?” and you get tired of giving the same answer every day?

 My story progressed from what I thought was a simple hip injury in Taekwondo (2011) to the point of having nerves burned in my back because the pain was so unrelenting (2016).
 Those hip injuries (both hips) led to two surgeries and further discoveries about a more sinister underlying cause.
 I remember the first x-ray on my hips and the report mentioning an arthritic bone spur.
 I remember well the puzzled look on my first orthopedic surgeon when he saw the x-rays of my hips and said that “something is not right” and again I heard the word “arthritis.”
 And then my actual surgeon who first mentioned the word “ankylosing spondylitis,” (AS) when viewing the x-rays.